AryaChakraborty/articulus_rag/CONTRIBUTING.md

 1. [Run the project](#run-the-project)

-### Set up Git and Install dependeny
+### Set up Git and Install dependency

 https://docs.github.com/en/get-started/getting-started-with-git/set-up-git

 ### Fork the repository

 A *fork* is a copy of a repository.
-Forking a repository lets you to make changes to your copy without affecting any of the original code.
+Forking a repository lets you make changes to your copy without affecting any of the original code.

 Click **Fork** (in the top-right corner of the page) to copy this repository to your GitHub account.